 With the aim of preparing you for a successful career in coaching, coaching support, coaching management or teaching, this three-year degree programme combines practical coaching with the academic theory of fundamental concepts within coaching, sports science and teaching.
 You will develop your practical and contextual knowledge, and reflect on and evaluate your own coaching behaviour by putting theory into practice through applied studies, placements and assessments.

-Coaching practice constitutes a large proportion of this programme and provides you with the opportunity to gain feedback from experienced and professional coaches, which will enable you to reflect upon your own coaching behaviours.
-You will also be required to conduct your own research project which will allow you to explore a particular area of personal interest in the coaching field.
+Coaching practice constitutes a large proportion of this programme, providing you with the opportunity to gain feedback from experienced, professional coaches.
+You will also be required to conduct your own research project, allowing you to explore a particular area of personal interest in the coaching field.

-We have an excellent support system in place whereby you will meet your Academic Tutor in your first week of induction.
-They will work closely with you throughout the duration of your programme, supporting your development and tracking your academic progress, to ensure that you achieve your personal best.
+Assessments include exams, essays, projects, presentations and reports.
+Such diversity allows you to refine various academic and professional skills to prepare for your next steps.
+An Academic Tutor will work closely with you throughout the duration of your programme, supporting your development and tracking your academic progress to ensure that you maximise your potential.

 - Research Methods

 - Acquiring Movement Skills

 - Coaching Practice and Mentorship